DPGAlliance/DPG-Standard/governance.md

 rather than the associated set of questions.
 The rationale is that if the standard were to change in a significant way over the initial months, so would the questionary; and any preliminary work on the questions may need to be discarded.

+The DPG standard will refer to other organizations, standards, licenses, and terms that have broad marked consensus to contribute to the collective empowerment of global communities.

 ### Proposing Changes

 These are the suggested steps for proposing changes to the standard: